eruffaldi/eruffaldi.github.io/opencv3build.md

 ## GStreamer usage ##

 Seems that libgstapp.dll.a is referenced as libgstapp.dll causing the missed references at videoio link time.
 This can be fixed acting on CMakeCache.
-The bus is in FindGStreamerWindows.cmake
+The bug is in FindGStreamerWindows.cmake

 ~~~~
 GSTREAMER_gstapp_LIBRARY:FILEPATH=/usr/local/mxe/usr/x86_64-w64-mingw32.shared.posix/lib/libgstapp-1.0.dll.a